reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 // highlight-end
 ```

+That completes the setup process.
+Let's start building the app!

 ## Main Posts Feed

 The main feature for our social media feed app will be a list of posts.
 We'll add several more pieces to this feature as we go along, but to start off, our first goal is to only show the list of post entries on screen.

 ### Creating the Posts Slice

 The first step is to create a new Redux "slice" that will contain the data for our posts.

+**A "slice" is a collection of Redux reducer logic and actions for a single feature in your app**, typically defined together in a single file.
+The name comes from splitting up the root Redux state object into multiple "slices" of state.

-Once we have that data in the Redux store, we can create the React components to show that data on the page.
+Once we have the posts data in the Redux store, we can create the React components to show that data on the page.

-Inside of `src`, create a new `features` folder, put a `posts` folder inside of `features`, and add a new file named `postsSlice.js`.
+Inside of `src`, create a new `features` folder, put a `posts` folder inside of `features`, and add a new file named `postsSlice.ts`.

 We're going to use the Redux Toolkit `createSlice` function to make a reducer function that knows how to handle our posts data.
 Reducer functions need to have some initial data included so that the Redux store has those values loaded when the app starts up.